tdoan/kang/README.md

 * libpango1.0-dev
 * libgdk-pixbuf2.0-dev

-Then you can just run:
+So use apt/rpm/etc. to install the dev packages.
+Then run:

+`gem install kang`

-gem install kang (this should install the gtk2 gem and it's dependencies)
+This will install all the gem dependencies.

+#### Mac OS X:
+`brew install gtk+`

+`gem install kang`

+#### Windows:
+The Windows GTK gems include all the binary bits of GTK ready to go for Windows.
+Just run:

+`gem install kang`

 ### LICENSE:

-Copyright (c) 2013 Tony Doan <tdoan@tdoan.com>.
+Copyright (c) 2014 Tony Doan <tdoan@tdoan.com>.
 All rights reserved.
 This software is licensed as described in the file COPYING, which you should have received as part of this distribution.
 The terms are also available at http://github.com/tdoan/kang/tree/master/COPYING.